Sahulinkan7/Django_practice_repo/README.md

 # Project 29
  This project is about practicing usercreation or signup form in django.
 UserCreationForm forms imported from django.contrib.auth.forms .

+# Project 30
+ This project is about customizing the usercreationform.